 TARP is the Troubled Asset Relief Program and was passed into law on Oct.
 3, 2008 by President George W. Bush.

 It was created by the U.S. government after the recent financial crisis.
 It was implemented to purchase equity and assets from financial companies in the hopes of strengthening the financial sector.
 While the federal government used TARP funds to assist many large financial organizations, its main purpose was to prevent foreclosure on thousands of American homeowners.

 The program allows the U.S. Treasury to purchase or insure up to $700 billion of troubled assets, which are defined as residential or commercial mortgages or any other financial instrument that promotes financial market stability.
 This allows the Treasury to purchase difficult-to-value assets from financial institutions and banks.

 Some of the companies that have received TARP funds include banking giants Citigroup, Bank of America, JPMorgan Chase, Wells Fargo, and auto manufacturers such as General Motors and Chrysler.
 While arguments were made about the largest banks receiving a certain portion of the TARP funds, it was done in hopes to also prevent layoffs and protect jobs.

-Affect on Business Lending
+What Affect Did This Have on Business Lending?

 At the beginning of the financial crisis, when the market crashed, investors quickly withdrew billions from money market accounts.
 This caused a significant drop, and subsequent pause, on the availability of business loans.
 Due to the lack of business lending, even on short-term agreements, many businesses struggled to remain afloat.
 This put jobs in virtually all sectors at risk.

-But TARP did not just impact business loans; it addressed the subprime mortgage crisis.
+But TARP did not just impact business loans.
+It addressed the subprime mortgage crisis.
 It was legally required to be conducted as to protect home values, college funds, and retirement accounts and to promote jobs and economic growth.

 In recent news, concerns have arisen about the program’s efficacy for stimulating small business loans.
 TARP planned to raise capital at smaller banks and create small business loans through The Small Business Lending Fund.
 But instead of giving out small business loans, many banks used the money from the lending funds to remove TARP debt.
 The Fund eventually became a quasi-bailout for a large portion of banks.